Justinrapid25/CIS2023LinuxFinal/README.md

             - `git remote add origin ...` <br>
             - `git push -u origin main` <br>
 <br>
-**Step 11**: After `git push -u origin main` was ran, checked github to confirm that the repository was up with the README.md file.
+**Step 11**: Checked github to confirm that the repository was up and contained the README.md file.

 **Step 12**: Subsequently, it was time to work on the bash script to upload into Github using git.
 The bash script needs to be able to count from 1 to 50 and print it in the terminal.
 To add a little flare, colors were added with the numbers. <br>
 <br>